 November 7, 2017.
-The plan was to take in Organ Pipe Cactus National Monument, but it’s been a long day and we drive on the Darby Well Road where we know there is BLM boondocking.
+The plan was to take in Organ Pipe Cactus National Monument, but it’s been a long day and we drive on to Darby Well Road where we know there is BLM boondocking.
 We will take in the cactus park when we leave Darby Well.

 The Chiweenie Brothers know that home is where we park for the night, or a couple of days, or a week.